cicada-lang/inet-cute/docs/articles/notes-about-interaction-nets.md

 title: Notes about Interaction Nets
 ---

-Interaction Nets is a study of typed undirected graphs, and using them to model computations.
+Interaction nets is a study of typed undirected graphs, and using them to model computations.

 A graph is typed, in the sense that